jawaharprasad/node-oozie/README.md

-# A NodeJS Client for Oozie Webservice API
+# A NodeJS Client for Oozie web-services API

 <a href="http://oozie.apache.org/" target="_blank">Oozie</a> is a workflow scheduler system to manage Apache Hadoop jobs.

-The node-oozie module facilitates the Sqoop2 rest api integration.
+The node-oozie module facilitates the Oozie web-services api integration.

 ## Installation
 ```